kwan22/consistency/science.md

 Buffering is another common way to add convergence: inputs of different timings generate the exact same result.
 While chains of consecutive buffers can quickly become complicated, a few isolated buffers showcase the concept of convergence quite well.

-DashCD setups: 7a 2500m arb, 6a hollows, 8a hotm-h, 5b
+DashCD setups: 7a 2500m arb, 6a hollows, 8a hotm-h, 5b heart

 wavedash for height setup: 5a heart, 8a itc hyper cb